Geoplex-Official/Phantom98/README.md

 1 = No Custom Example Code
 2 = Includes Custom Example Code
 Ex.
 P1 = Production Version without Example Code

+### Contributing to this project
+Frok this repository and then create a pull request from a branch of your fork to the main branch of the original project